 Step 5: Oath Taking and Becoming a Singapore Citizen

 Once you have received the citizenship approval letter as above, you will need to visit ICA office to take the Oath of Renunciation, Allegiance and Loyalty.
 The approval letter will list the appointment date and time for the oath taking event as well as the documents that you will need to bring with you for the event.
 Normally, the following documents are required:

 - Original and a photocopy of the Renunciation Letter of foreign citizenship.
-This means that you will have to visit the embassy of your current nationality and give up your current citizenship after you received the Singapore citizenship approval letter.
+This means that you will have to visit the embassy of your current nationality and give up your current citizenship after you have received the Singapore citizenship approval letter.
 Normally, the embassy will accept your sworn statement renouncing your citizenship and send it to concerned authorities back home for further processing.
 Depending on your country, the process of losing your current citizenship may take anywhere from 1 – 12 months at which point you will be issued a formal certificate that indicates the loss of nationality.
 However, the embassy will usually be able to issue a letter to you immediately stating that you have submitted the renunciation application to them.
 This letter is sufficient for the oath taking event at the ICA office.
 You are however required to submit to ICA office a copy of the Loss of Citizenship certificate once you have received it from the embassy.

-- Your PR card i.e. blue identity card.
+- Your PR card, i.e. blue identity card

 - Four passport size photos as per the specifications as indicated in the approval letter